bookofproofs/bookofproofs.github.io/_sources/branches/algebra/calculation-rules-in-a-group-with-additive-notation.md

 There is no distributivity rule for groups since in a group only one operation is defined - but for distributivity, we need two: addition and multiplication.
 Remember, and this is only a repetition of what has been said above: `$n\cdot x$` does _not_ mean that we multiply an integer `$n$` by the group element `$x.$` It only means that we add `$x\in G$`  `$n$` times to each other.

-The reason, why we haven't chosen the additive notation for introducing these calculation rules is that if you are a beginning student of group theory, there is a danger of confusing the operation sign `$"\cdot"$` in `$n\cdot x$` with the group operation, which is only the addition `$(G, +).$`
+The reason, why we haven't chosen the additive notation for introducing these calculation rules is that if you are a beginning student of group theory, there is a danger of confusing the operation sign "`$\cdot$`" in `$n\cdot x$` with the group operation, which is only the addition `$(G, +).$`